- Final Rule (79 FR 73978, December 12, 2014)

 - 90-day Finding (76 FR 12308, March 7, 2011)

 Dwarf sawfish are related to sharks, skates, and rays.
 Like these related species, dwarf sawfish have skeletons made of cartilage.
 They get their name from their “saws,” long, flat snouts edged with teeth.
 Early sawfish first appeared in the ocean about 100 million years ago and modern sawfish species have existed for about 56 million years.

 Today, dwarf sawfish are found only in the Indo-Pacific Ocean.
 The main threats to the dwarf sawfish include habitat loss and entanglement.
-Under the Endangered Species Act, NOAA Fisheries must list threatened and endangered marine species regardless of where they are found.
+The dwarf sawfish is listed as endangered under the Endangered Species Act.

 ESA Endangered - Foreign